d1m0nh/TodoCpp/README.md

 - iOS 10.0
 - macOS 10.12

-Once successfully built the universal `TodoCpp.framework` and `libdjinni.a` library will be available in the `libs` folder under the target device (iOS or macos).
+Once successfully built the universal `TodoCpp.framework` and `libdjinni.a` library will be available in the `build/ios/lib` folder under the target device (iOS or macos).
 From this point the two can simply be dragged and dropped into a project or added by reference.

 #### Notes